laraning/flame/README.md

 ## How it works

-After installing Flame, let's follow this step-by-step guide to see how Flame works.

-The flame.php configuration file already have an entry to put all your features in the App\Flame\Features namespace.
+> The flame.php configuration file already have an entry to put all your features in the App\Flame\Features namespace.

 Create a new feature using the following command: